+The maximum size for each file is 10 MB.
 We recommend that you use standard compression tools to reduce PDF and image file sizes before you add the files to your course.

 Ensure that you obtain copyright permissions for files and images you upload to your course, and that you cite sources appropriately.

-To upload a file, follow these steps.
+To upload one or more files, follow these steps.

-From the Content menu, select Files & Uploads.
+On the Content menu, select Files & Uploads.

 If you upload a file that has the same name as an existing course file, the original file is overwritten without warning.